Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: Preliminaries

 \subsection{Battery Multi-physics Modeling Techniques}

-Battery multi-physics modeling sets up the foundation for estimating and predicting battery dynamic behavior based on electrochemical, chemical and mechanical principles.
-At the electrochemical level, broadly used models include the Single Particle Model (SPM) and the Doyle–Fuller–Newman (DFN) model are developed to model the temperature, cell voltage and other critical states \cite{doyle1993modeling}.
+Battery physics modeling sets up the foundation for estimating and predicting battery dynamic behavior based on electrochemical, chemical and mechanical principles.
+At the electrochemical level, broadly used models include the Single Particle Model (SPM) and the Doyle–Fuller–Newman (DFN) model \cite{doyle1993modeling}.
 The SPM simplifies battery dynamics by considering single representative particles, offering computational efficiency, while the DFN model provides detailed insights by simulating complex lithium-ion transport and electrochemical reactions across battery electrodes.

 Thermal modeling is a key component that characterizes heat generation, transfer, and dissipation during battery operation, typically formulated from energy conservation laws.
 Lumped thermal models \cite{alkhedher2024electrochemical} are widely adopted due to their simplicity and computational efficiency in estimating temperature dynamics, thereby supporting effective thermal management strategies essential for safety and reliability.
-Battery degradation modeling, on the other hand, focuses on long-term aging driven by mechanisms such as Solid Electrolyte Interphase (SEI) growth, lithium plating, and particle cracking.
-Advanced frameworks, such as those introduced by Wang et al. \cite{wang2018review}, explicitly couple these processes to capture the complex interactions that govern performance decay and material loss.
+Battery degradation modeling, on the other hand, focuses on long-term aging driven by mechanisms such as solid electrolyte interphase growth, lithium plating, and particle cracking.
+Advanced modeling methods, such as those introduced by Wang et al. \cite{wang2018review}, explicitly couple these processes to capture the complex interactions that govern performance decay and material loss.
 These integrated multi-physics modeling plays an important role in accurately predicting battery lifetime and performance, emphasizing the importance and challenge of incorporating comprehensive multi-physics models within digital twin architectures.
-It is worth mentioning that both the thermal models and degradation models can be coupled within the multi-physics model, such as SPM and DFN, by introducing new source functions.
+It is worth mentioning that both the thermal models and degradation models can be coupled within the multi-physics model by introducing new source functions.